 The 3,3,2,2,2 rule for SaaS companies states that after starting from a material baseline of over $1 million in annual recurring revenue, businesses need to triple their annual revenues for two consecutive years and then double them for aggressive growth.

 This rule is a great way to measure the success of a SaaS company and can be used to set goals and track progress.
 It is also a great way to benchmark against other companies in the same industry.
-By following this rule, companies can ensure that they are on track for long-term success.
+Companies can ensure that they are on track for long-term success by following this rule.